ubarsc/rios/README.md

 they are welcome to use it.

 ## Download
-- Click on the Downloads tab above
+- Click on the Releases link and select the latest tarball
-- Select the latest tarball
+- Also available from conda-forge

 ## Documentation
 Sphinx documentation is available at [www.rioshome.org](https://www.rioshome.org/)